Web4application/BNN/README.md

 # BNN
 BNN is the implementation of a binary-native and gradient-free learning algorithm for Binary Neural Networks.
-BNN has been introduced in the paper: ["Training Multi-Layer Binary Neural Networks With Random Local Binary Error Signals"](https://doi.org/10.1088/2632-2153/adf0c1).
+BNN has been introduced in the paper: ["Training Multi-Layer Binary Neural Networks With Random Local Binary Error Signals"](https://doi.org/10.1088/2632-2153/adf0c1), published in the journal 'IOP Machine Learning: Science and Technology'.

 *Disclaimer: we are working on the topic, so, expect changes in this repo.*